Misty Copeland: Early life

-Copeland was born in Kansas City, Missouri, but raised in the San Pedro community of Los Angeles, California, the daughter of Sylvia DelaCerna and Doug Copeland.
+Copeland was born in Kansas City, Missouri, and raised in the San Pedro community of Los Angeles, California, the daughter of Sylvia DelaCerna and Doug Copeland.
 Her father is of German and African American descent, while her mother is of Italian and African American ancestry and was adopted by African American parents.
 She is the youngest of four children from her mother's second marriage and has two younger half-siblings, one each from her mother's third and fourth marriages.
 Copeland did not see her father between the ages of two and twenty-two.
 Her mother, a former Kansas City Chiefs cheerleader, had studied dance.
 She is a trained medical assistant, but worked mostly in sales.

 Between the ages of three and seven, Copeland lived in Bellflower, California, with her mother and her mother's third husband, Harold Brown, a Santa Fe Railroad sales executive.
 The family moved to San Pedro, where Sylvia eventually married her fourth husband, radiologist Robert DelaCerna and where Misty attended Point Fermin Elementary School.
 When she was seven, Copeland saw the film Nadia on television and its subject Nadia Comăneci became her new role model.
 Copeland never studied ballet or gymnastics formally until her teenage years, but in her youth she enjoyed choreographing flips and dance moves to Mariah Carey songs.
-Following in the footsteps of her older sister Erica, Copeland became captain of the Dana Middle School drill team, where her natural grace came to the attention of its classically trained coach, Elizabeth Cantine.
+Following in the footsteps of her older sister Erica, Copeland became captain of San Pedro's Dana Middle School drill team, where her natural grace came to the attention of its classically trained coach, Elizabeth Cantine.